From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Preference Dataset Creation

 \subsection{Observations on Explanations}

-A key observation in our dataset is the \textbf{distinct difference in the writing styles of explanations for true and fake news}.
+A key observation in the dataset is the \textbf{distinct difference in the writing styles of explanations for true and fake news}.

-\textbf{(1) True news explanations:} Fact-checking sources often offer minimal explanations for true news, assuming that the facts and details presented are self-evident.
-These explanations are typically brief and rarely include explicit statements affirming the news' authenticity.
+\textbf{(1) True news explanations:} During our manual verification, we observed that many human-written explanations were primarily informational in nature.
+They tended to summarize the facts of the news story but did not include explicit reasoning or assertive statements confirming its authenticity.
+Such explanations typically present the news content in a descriptive manner, without additional justification or emphasis on truthfulness as shown in Figure~\ref{fig:truenews}.

 \textbf{(2) Fake news explanations:} In contrast, explanations for fake news are far more detailed and explicit.
 Fact-checkers provide strong declarative statements, rejecting falsehoods and supplementing them with clear justifications, such as evidence-based counterarguments, source verification, and logical reasoning.
 This explicit mention of veracity is illustrated in Figure \ref{exp}.
-To gain further insight into the nature of these explanations, readers are encouraged to refer to the original fact-checking sources, including OneIndia\footnote{\url{https://hindi.oneindia.com/fact-check/}}, Vishvas News\footnote{\url{https://www.vishvasnews.com/}}, and Aaj Tak\footnote{\url{https://www.aajtak.in/fact-check}}, which serve as the primary references for this dataset.
+For a deeper understanding of these explanations, readers may consult the original fact-checking sources: OneIndia\footnote{\url{https://hindi.oneindia.com/fact-check/}}, Vishvas News\footnote{\url{https://www.vishvasnews.com/}}, and Aaj Tak\footnote{\url{https://www.aajtak.in/fact-check}}, which serve as the primary references for this dataset and are certified by the International Fact-Checking Network (IFCN).